selsamman/proxily-react-todo/README.md

 }
 ```
-This class has a reference back to the listController so that it can have access to the toDoList items.
-When the ***ListItemController*** is asked to complete a ***toDoItem***, it calls the ***todoCompletionChanged*** method in this controller.
-If there are completed items then it schedules ****deletedCompletedItems*** to delete any completed items after waiting an interval of 5 seconds.
+This class has a reference back to the ***ListController*** so that it can have access to the list items.
+When the ***ListItemController*** changes the completion status of an item, it calls ***todoCompletionChanged*** which schedules ****deletedCompletedItems*** to delete any completed items after waiting an interval of 5 seconds.

 ****deleteCompletedItems*** is a Saga managed by redux-saga.
-The ***scheduleTask*** will do a runSaga on a dispatcher that is built-in to Proxily and this dispatcher will yield to ****deletedCompletedItems***.
+The ***scheduleTask*** will run a dispatcher Saga, built-in to Proxily, that will yield to ****deletedCompletedItems*** saga.
 Redux-saga has a number of take helpers that control the concurrency of this saga.
 By using ***takeLatest***, the saga will be cancelled and restarted if another one is scheduled.
-This effectively extends the amount of time before the saga will reach the part where it removes completed items.
-Proxily makes it easy to use Sagas and without having to use Redux itself.
+This extends the amount of time before the saga will reach the code to remove the completed items since the saga will restart from the beginning.

 Should the user press UNDO ***undoCompleted*** items will be invoked from the ***Header*** component.
 In that case the completion status will be undone, and the saga cancelled with ***cancelTask***.
 Note that the same taker must be past as the second parameter.

+Proxily makes it easy to use Sagas and without having to use Redux itself.
 While all of this logic could have been accomplished by SetTimer and tracking various states it gets more complicated because a Promise cannot be cancelled whereas any yield step in a saga can.

 ### Style Update Modal Dialog

-This illustrates a combination of features unique to Proxily.
-The ***StyleUpdate*** component manages the modal dialog.
+The ***StyleUpdate*** component manages the modal dialog which allows styles to be changed.
+It shows a preview of the list and defers committing the style changes until the user presses the save button.
+It also offers undo/redo as well as the ability to reset the style back to the state at the start of the dialog.
 ```javascript
 export function StyleUpdate () {

     useObservables();
     const [transaction] = useState( () => new Transaction({timePositioning: true}));
 ```
-The first step is to create a Proxily Transaction.
-We only want to do this once and so use the callback form of the useState to do so.
+The first step is to create a Proxily **Transaction**.
+We only want to do this once, so we use the callback form of the useState.
 We specify **timePositioning: true** so that undo/redo events will be recorded.
 ```javascript
     const styleController = useTransactable(useContext(StyleContext), transaction);
     const {backgroundStyle} = styleController;
 ```
-Then we set up a styleController which we will use for the modal dialog.   ***useTransactable*** returns an object that has a new copy of the state.
+We set up a ***StyleController*** for the modal dialog.   **useTransactable** returns an object that has a new copy of the controller.
 Changes to this object (or any objects referenced from it) will not impact the original state.
+Thus changes made in this modal dialog will not yet impact the main list in the application.
 ```javascript
     const listController = useContext(ListContext);
     const {showStyle, hideStyle} = listController
 ```
-We need the original listController so that we can eventually hide the modal dialog when the style update is complete
+We need the original ***ListController*** in order to dismiss the modal dialog when the style update is complete.
 ```javascript
   // Actions
     const cancel = () => {